A topic from the subject of Isolation in Chemistry.

 Centrifugation is used in a wide range of applications, including:

 • Clinical diagnostics: Centrifugation is used to separate cells, viruses, and other organisms in clinical samples.
-This allows for the accurate and rapid of many health conditions.
+This allows for the accurate and rapid diagnosis of many health conditions.

 • Food and beverage production: Centrifugation is used to clarify juices, wines, and other beverages.
 It is also used to separate the components of milk and other products.